standardebooks/tools/README.md

 ##build

-Build an ebook from a Standard Ebook source directory and place the output in DIRECTORY/dist/.
+Build an ebook from a Standard Ebook source directory.

 ##build-cover